Lawsuits against landlords or apartment buildings for injuries on the rental property are common personal injury claims. They can be filed against:

 2.3.
 Licensees or invited guests

-A licensee is some who was invited on the property, but is not there for a business purpose.
+A licensee is someone who was invited on the property, but is not there for a business purpose.
 That invitation can be express or implied.
 While landlords do not have to inspect the property for possible dangers, they do still have to fix problems or provide warnings.

 Expressly invited licensees include: